IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/BotContext.md

 ### `save(List<SObject> records, String externalIdField)`

-Upsert records asynchronously by the provided external id field.
+Upserts multiple records asynchronously by the provided external id field.
 This method is needed to avoid the "Uncommited work pending" exception during the bot handler execution

 #### Parameters